Neojin629/First_Fantasy/README.md

 # First_Fantasy
-An "RPG" created as a portfolio project for my bootcamp.
+An "RPG" created as a portfolio project for my bootcamp in Python.

 Portfolio Project - “First Fantasy”